elastic/elasticsearch-net/docs/contents/elasticsearch-net/connecting.md

         .EnableTrace()
         .ExposeRawResponse(shouldExposeRawResponse);

+### DisableAutomaticProxyDetection
+Disable automatic proxy detection.
+Defaults to true.

 ### EnableCompressedResponses
 Enable compressed responses from `Elasticsearch` (Note that nodes need to be configured to allow this.
 See the [http module settings](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-http.html) for more info).

+### EnableMetrics
+Enable more meta data to be returned per API call about requests (ping, sniff, failover, and general stats).

 ### EnableTrace
 Will cause `Elasticsearch.Net` to write connection debug information on the TRACE output of your application.